marqo-ai/marqo/README.md

 3. Install requirements from the requirements file: ```pip install -r requirements.txt```.

-4. Ensure you have marqo-os running with `docker run -p 9200:9200 -p 9600:9600 -e "discovery.type=single-node" --name marqo-os marqoai/marqo-os:0.0.3`

-5. Run tests by running the tox file.
+4. Run tests by running the tox file.
 CD into this dir and then run "tox".

-6. If you update dependencies, make sure to delete the .tox dir and rerun.
+5. If you update dependencies, make sure to delete the .tox dir and rerun.

 ## Merge instructions: